Category: Featured Article

 Minimum Effective Dose

-Consider a systemic herbicide and a contact fungicide.
 A systemic herbicide mixed according to the label will kill weeds with less volume per hectare and less target coverage than is required for some fungicides and insecticides.
-Therefore, a systemic herbicide can still be effective at the extremes of the swath, and while not ideal, higher residues in the middle of the swath are not a liability.
-Conversely, a contact fungicide requires relatively higher coverage and may not be effective at the extremes of the swath.
-Therefore, two missions with identical operational use cases, but different agronomic use cases, can present the same swath width during testing, but have different effective swath widths.
+Specifically, a systemic herbicide can still be effective at the extremes of the swath, where there is less coverage.
+The higher residues found in the middle of the swath are excessive, which may or may not be a liability.
+For example, certain crops directly beneath the drone (such as horticultural crops or GMO’s with stressed metabolisms) may experience phytotoxic damage.
+A contact fungicide requires relatively higher coverage and may not be effective at the extremes of the swath.

 Target Location